Creeper (DC Comics): Pre-Crisis

 As Yatz then destroys the evidence of his work, Devlin's men arrive and shoot him dead.
 In costume, Ryder escapes Devlin's party, but is blamed for the chaos.
 Police arrive and one of the cops refers to the yellow-costumed intruder as a "creeper".
 Deciding he likes the name, Ryder later attacks and defeats Devlin's gang.
 He then reverts to his civilian guise and informs Brane and the police of Devlin's involvement in Yatz's death.
 Ryder then decides to continue secretly operating as the Creeper whenever he needs to fight crime.
 In his private life, he continues acting as a WHAM-TV network security investigator for Brane.
 A month after first becoming the Creeper, Ryder is assigned to help WHAM-TV weather correspondent Vera Sweet, who has been threatened.
 The two initially dislike each other, but over time they develop a flirtatious relationship.

 Although the Creeper fights crime, he is frequently considered a villain himself by news media and authorities.
-During his first adventure involving a costumed villain, a man called the Terror, Ryder realizes that Yatz's implanted device has two side-effects: when he is the Creeper, it prevents his costume and make-up from being removed from his body, and when he is Ryder his superhuman powers become dormant, leaving him vulnerable.
+During his first adventure involving a costumed villain, a man called the Terror, Ryder realizes that Yatz's implanted device has two side effects: when he is the Creeper, it prevents his costume and make-up from being removed from his body, and when he is Ryder his superhuman powers become dormant, leaving him vulnerable.

 During his early adventures, the Creeper regularly fights a shape-shifting terrorist named Proteus.
 At one point, Proteus reveals that he is motivated by being overwhelmed by how corrupt he finds society.
-He had hoped to find a friend in the Creeper and had spared his life before, but then concluded the yellow-skinned vigilante is actually an enemy after learning he is secretly Jack Ryder.
+He had hoped to find a friend in Jack Ryder and had spared his life before, but then concluded his roommate and friend is actually an enemy after learning he is secretly the Creeper.
 While attempting another attack on society, Proteus seemingly kills himself and the Creeper muses whether he has lost both an enemy and a friend.
-Following this, the Creeper continues operating in Gotham City and Jack Ryder becomes a television reporter for WHAM-TV.
+Following this, the Creeper continues operating in Gotham City and Ryder becomes a television reporter for WHAM-TV.
 He winds up teaming up with other superheroes often, most frequently aiding Batman.
 During an encounter with the Joker, the Creeper is rendered temporarily amnesiac and is tricked into helping the Joker plant a bomb, only realizing the truth at the last moment.
 He then brings the Joker to justice, not as the Creeper but as Jack Ryder.